 When you upload your description to Amazon, it needs to be shown in HTML code.
 So for beginners I would suggest using Dave Chesson’s Book Description Generator which is a great free resource and does all the coding for you.

 You will have noticed that your sales page on Amazon shows three categories and these are where your book is listed.
 So anyone searching these categories may well come across your offering.
 Another useful component of Publisher Rocket is that you can check out your competitors’ categories and add these to your own if you wish.
 ‘But’ I hear you say, ‘I’ve got my three categories already.’
 TOP TIP Did you know that you can compete in 10 categories each for Kindle and your paperback?

 In order to do this, you need to contact Amazon.
 Go to kdp.amazon.com, click on Help at the top.
 Scroll down and click on the Contact Us box on the left.
 Click on the top box named ‘Amazon Product Page and Expanded Distribution’ and then on ‘Update Amazon Categories’.

 The more categories your book is in, the more potential there is to sell more books and make more profit.

 Good luck!
 These five tips will help you to sell more books without costing a fortune.
 Contact Us if you need further help.

-I may earn a small commission through product links on my blog pages at no extra cost to you.
+I earn a commission through some product links on my blog pages at no extra cost to you.
 I only recommend products I use now, have used in the past or would use if there was a personal need.
 The extra pennies help the coffee fund.